aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Action coroutines/DoAction.md

 - Otherwise, if `selfsacrifice` is false (the enemy party member didn't killed themselves during their action):
     - If the enemy party member had any `delayedcondition`:
         - All `delayedcondition` are processed.
 See the [delayed condition](../../Actors%20states/Delayed%20condition.md) documentation to learn more
-        - If any `delayedcondition` applied, the enemy party member's `cantmove` is set to 0 (EndEnemyTurn will later advance it making it 1 which means one actor turn needs to pass before an action is available)
+        - If any `delayedcondition`'s processing caused a [condition](../../Actors%20states/Conditions.md) to be inflicted, the enemy party member's `cantmove` is set to 0 (EndEnemyTurn will later advance it making it 1 which means one actor turn needs to pass before an action is available)
         - If the enemy party member's `position` is `Flying` while its `cantfall` is false, entity.`droproutine` is set to a new [Drop](../../../Entities/EntityControl/EntityControl%20Methods.md#drop) coroutine on the entity
         - 0.5 seconds are yielded
         - The enemy party member's `delayedcondition` is set to null